3AP-AG/payrexx-sdk/README.md

 The library supports only *Paylink* feature from the **Payrexx API** at the moment.
 Other feature will come as the library continues to be developed.

+Visit the [Payrexx](https://payrexx.com/) for more information.

+## Disclaimer

+This library is unofficial and is developed independently from the Payrexx payment provider.

 ## How to use

-Install library by runninng command
+Install library by running command

 ```shell
     npm i payrexx-sdk